How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 How to Get to Seceda in the Dolomites

 Getting to Seceda for your elopement day is actually quite simple!
-Here are the 3 main ways to reach this mountaintop location:
+Here are the 3 main ways to reach this mountaintop location.
+Full disclaimer: the “easiest” option is of course the most popular, so if you’re looking for an incredibly private experience for your elopement day, it would be best to choose the second or third option.

 1. Gondola and Cable Car From Ortisei *Easiest